-Orthodontics: Most people know to visit their general dentists often for cleaning or for help with complications such as cavities and gum disease.
+Orthodontics: Most people know that they visit general dentists often for cleaning or to help with complications such as tooth cavities and gum disease.

-However, dentistry is a broad field, and patients who present with certain irregularities may need to follow up with an orthodontist.
-Orthodontic specialists can help individuals with problems related to their bite alignment and those who need teeth straightening procedures that go beyond simpler solutions such as Invisalign.
+However, dentistry is a broad field, and patients with some irregularities may need to follow up with an orthodontist.
+Orthodontists can help individuals who have problems with aligning their bite and those who need orthodontic procedures that go beyond simpler solutions such as Invisalign.

-- Overbite: The upper jaw extends too far over the lower jaw.
+- Overbite: The upper jaw extends a lot over the lower jaw.

 - Crossbite: The upper teeth sit inside the lower teeth.